short notes:

 T E N T - M A T E S

-no cinch to live together
+It's no cinch to live together

 In a field three acres square